Janine Lindemulder: Retirement and comeback

 In 1999, Lindemulder announced that she was leaving the adult film industry to pursue a career as a kindergarten teacher.
 She added that another reason she was retiring was to focus more on raising her son.
 She was inducted into the AVN Hall of Fame in 2002, and her retirement lasted until April 2004, when she announced that she would be making a comeback – now, for the first time, performing with men.
 She signed with her former company, Vivid Video, and starred in eight new films.
 Her first film scene with a male was with Nick Manning in Maneater.
 After her comeback deal with Vivid expired, Lindemulder signed with Vivid rival Digital Playground and starred in a handful of features for them, including Pirates in 2005.

 In January 2006 she won two AVN Awards.
 Her April 2007 film Janine Loves Jenna co-stars Jenna Jameson.

-Lindemulder appeared in front of a camera for the first time in five years in the 2017 documentary After Porn Ends 2, covering her rise to fame, her Blondage act, her mental unpreparedness for the realities of being famous and the post-effects of her custody battle for her daughter with Jesse James.
+Lindemulder appeared in front of a camera for the first time in five years in the 2017 documentary After Porn Ends 2, covering her rise to fame, her Blondage act, her mental unpreparedness for the realities of being famous and the post-effects of her custody battle for her daughter with television personality Jesse James.

 Lindemulder has an OnlyFans account, which she started in 2017.

 Personal life

+Lindemulder appeared in a sex tape with her then-boyfriend Mötley Crüe lead singer Vince Neil, and former Penthouse model Brandy Ledford.

 Lindemulder was married to West Coast Choppers founder Jesse James from 2002 until 2004.

 Legal issues and custody battle

 In August 2008, Lindemulder pleaded guilty to federal misdemeanor charges of willful failure to pay federal income taxes.
 She had failed to pay nearly $300,000 in back taxes.
 She had made a down payment on a $647,000 house and bought two new vehicles – despite being aware of her tax debt obligations.
 She faced up to one year in prison, and a $100,000 fine.

 In December 2008, Lindemulder began serving a six-month federal prison sentence for tax evasion.
 The judge also ordered that she live in a residential community corrections center for up to six months after her release from prison, that she complete one year of supervised release, and that she repay the federal government $294,000 in back taxes.

 During Lindemulder's incarceration, Jesse James was awarded custody of their daughter.
-Upon Lindemulder's release, James and Lindemulder engaged in a custody battle over their daughter- which went on until 2012.
+Upon Lindemulder's release, James and Lindemulder engaged in a custody battle over their daughter.
 Lindemulder had weekly visitation rights limited to daytime hours.
 Her request for expanded visitation rights was denied by an Orange County family court.